-(9) Roll Call
+9. Roll Call

 Once at the Fire Assembly Point, everyone comes under the orders of the Fire Warden.
 The Fire Warden collects the residents list from Reception.
-His/her duties will be assumed by one of the following:
+Their duties will be assumed by one of the following:

-(a) College Reception/MPH Lodge Staff
+- (a) Porters

-(b) Night Porter
+- (b) Night Porter

-Fire Warden
+- (c) Fire Warden

-(d) the Senior Fellow present
+- (d) The Senior Fellow present